kalyan02/tumblrthemr/README.md

  * Add support for windows / py2exe

 ## Contribution
-The full tumblr spec hasn't been implemented yet.
 If you would like to contribute, please send a pull request and add your name to this section along with your commit.
+Am currently looking for help mainly in these areas:
+ * Complete the tumblr spec - its only partially implemented to cover major aspects
+ * A port to windows exe using py2exe.
+ * Improvements the parser/etc.

 * [kalyan02](http://twitter.com/kalyan02)